What is a standing order?

 A standing order is a regular payment which you instruct your bank to make.

-The easiest way to do this is via online banking but you can also set these up in your local branch or over the phone.
+The easiest way to do this is via online or mobile banking but you can also set these up in your local branch or over the phone.

 Standing orders are typically used to make rent payments, monthly charity donations or regular payments into a savings account.